OlsBols/sample-genai-in-modernization/README.md

 > 💡 **AI Accuracy Disclaimer**: While our GenAI provides valuable insights, it might occasionally generate inaccurate predictions.
 Always validate and double-check AI-generated recommendations before implementation.

 > 💡 **This solution is explicitly designed for proof-of-concept purposes** only to explore the art of possibility with Generative AI for MAP assessments.
-The current implementation prioritises functionality over production-grade capability.
 Please adhere to your company's enhanced security and compliance policies

 ### Best Practices